Art creators

 The committee will consider:

-• Artistic Excellence
+• Artistic and Programmatic Excellence

 • Community Impact

-• Diversity, Equity, and Inclusion
+• Diversity, Equity, Inclusion, and Accessibility

-• Financial and Operational Management
+• Financial Management and Need

 • The application in comparison to all other applications in the competitive process.